dmitryvinn/dvinnik.dev/src/data/talks/general/ent_making-data-easy-in-go/index.md

 category: 'talk'
 cover: './cover.jpg'
 title: 'Ent: Making Data Easy in Go'
-description: 'In this talk, we will explore tips and tricks for developing Lightning Components for communities.'
+description: 'In this talk, we will learn how to use Ent when dealing with data schemas, including types, relations and constraints.'
-date: '2017-11-09'
+date: '2021-06-08'
 tags: ['golang']
 published: true
 ---